rh-event-flow/eventflow/README.md

 The Manager contains the UI and API to support it - the API will create a ConfigMap containing the abstract flow in OpenShift.
 The Watcher will be notified of the presence of the flow `ConfigMap` and will deploy the necessary components (DeploymentConfigs and ConfigMaps).

-The Manager can be run outside OpenShift using `mvn clean package wildfly-swarm:run`.
+The Manager can be run outside OpenShift using `mvn clean package thorntail:start`.
 The Watcher can be run outside OpenShift using `mvn clean package; java -jar target/FlowController.jar`.

 4. Register the CustomResourceDefinition for the Stream Processors